DuncanRitchie/velut/README.md

 ## Ongoing work

-Though there are several smaller tasks I’d like to get done, most of my efforts on velut nowadays are in two areas:
+Most of my efforts on velut nowadays are towards its de-Excellation.
+I do not want to be using Excel for this project!

-### Data collection

-There are many common Latin words that are not yet in the velut database, and I’d like them to be.

-### De-Excellation

 I rely heavily on Excel for generating, checking, and storing the data.
-I am gradually weaning myself off Excel by creating webpages and websites that replicate the functionality that I have/had in spreadsheets.
+I am gradually weaning myself off it by creating webpages and websites that replicate the functionality that I have had in spreadsheets.
 The [velut website](https://www.velut.co.uk) itself is one example; the [Json generator](https://www.github.com/DuncanRitchie/velut-json-generator) is another; I’ve made and am making [more](https://www.duncanritchie.co.uk/code#velut-projects).

+At the moment, most of this work involves a script I’m writing to generate all the forms I want of all the lemmata I have.
 For the details of how I’m doing this, see my [plan of de-Excellation](https://github.com/DuncanRitchie/velut/blob/main/plan.md).

+There’s still a lot of common Latin vocabulary that is not yet in the velut database, and that I’d like to include.
+But, that will have to wait.
+My priority is finishing my script for generating forms and ensuring that I am no longer using Excel for velut.

 ## Development cycle